Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Introduction

-High-dimensional data have become increasingly widespread in myriad scientific domains, with many notable examples arising from challenges posed by cutting-edge biological sequencing technologies.
-Accordingly, researchers have turned to developing novel covariance matrix estimators to remediate the sample covariance matrix's deficiencies.
-Under certain sparsity assumptions, \citet{bickela:2008,bickelb:2008,rothman:2009,lam:2009,cai:2010}, and \citet{cai:2011}, among others, have demonstrated that the true covariance matrix can be estimated consistently under certain losses through the application of element-wise thresholding or tapering functions to the sample covariance matrix.
+High-dimensional data have become increasingly widespread in myriad scientific domains, with many examples arising from challenges posed by cutting-edge biological sequencing technologies.
+Accordingly, researchers have turned to developing novel covariance matrix estimators to remediate the deficiencies of the sample covariance matrix.
+Under certain sparsity assumptions, \citet{bickela:2008,bickelb:2008,rothman:2009,lam:2009,cai:2010}, and \citet{cai:2011}, among others, demonstrated that the true covariance matrix can be estimated consistently under specific losses by applying element-wise thresholding or tapering functions to the sample covariance matrix.
 Another thread of the literature, which includes notable contributions by \citet{stock:2002, bai:2003, fan:2008, fan:2013, fan:2016b, fan:2019}, and \citet{onatski:2012}, has championed methods employing factor models in covariance matrix estimation.
-Other popular proposals include the families of estimators formulated by \citet{shafer:2005}, and \citet{ledoit:2004, ledoit:2012, ledoit:2015, ledoit:2020b}, which use an approach inspired by the empirical Bayes framework~\citep{robbins1964empirical, efron2012large}.
-For convenience, we briefly review and detail several of these estimator families in Section~\ref{estimators}.
+Other popular proposals include the families of estimators inspired by the empirical Bayes framework~\citep{robbins1964empirical, efron2012large}, formulated by \citet{shafer:2005} and \citet{ledoit:2004, ledoit:2012, ledoit:2015, ledoit:2020b}.
+We briefly review several of these estimator families in Section~\ref{supp:lit} of the Online Supplement.